Mindinventory/flask-boilerplate-structure/README.md

 # Flask boilerplate
-This is a sample structure for Flask Projects with templating and REST API versioning.
+This is a sample boilerplate structure for Flask Projects with templating and REST API versioning.

 ## Table of content
 - [Standard](#standard)
 - [Project Structure](#project-structure)